 The good news: You can make quick, easy changes to your lifestyle to cut your risk, and add years to your life, and it's never too late.
 Here are the top 25 things you're probably doing that put you in danger—from the Remedy to you, with all our heart.

 Is your blood pressure in a healthy range?
 Are you sure?
 It might be higher than you think.
 In 2018, the American Heart Association lowered the guidelines for healthy blood pressure from 140/90 (and 150/80 for those older than 65) to 130/80 for all adults.
 According to Harvard Medical School, that means 70 to 79 percent of men over 55 technically have hypertension.
 Over time, that can weaken the walls of blood vessels, increasing your risk of stroke, heart attack and dementia.

-Recommendation: To lower your risk, get your blood pressure checked soon — and regularly.
+The Remedy Rx: To lower your risk, get your blood pressure checked soon — and regularly.
 Follow a heart-healthy diet, lose weight and stay active.
 Read on to discover the best foods to eat.

 Not Knowing Your Cholesterol Level